harrelfe/blogdown/content/home/teaching.md

 ## Biostatistics in Biomedical Research
 ![](/img/headers/bbrlogo.png)

 This is a free almost-weekly web course in introductory and intermediate biostatistics.
-Details on on the
-[course web page](http://hbiostat.org/bbr).
+Details are on the [course web page](http://hbiostat.org/bbr).

 ## Regression Modeling Strategies